OuCodes/HigherDOSE-Dashboards/src/higherdose/mail/tutorial.md

 ### You’re ready

 1. **Download** *client\_secret.json*, place next to the script.
-2. Run once locally; the browser consent flow creates `token.pickle`.
+2. Run once locally; the browser consent flow creates `config/mail/token.pickle`.
 3. Schedule the script.

 Give it a whirl and let me know how it behaves; when you’re happy we can extend the same pattern to a Workspace service account.